Understanding Driving Efficiency

-Tessie measures the energy efficiency of all of your driving and analyzes it in a few different ways.
+Tessie measures the energy efficiency of your driving in a few different ways:

 - Range Efficiency – Range efficiency measures the amount of range consumed versus the amount of real-world range driven.
-For example, if you used 100 mi/km of range, but only drove 99 mi/km in the real world, that drive would be 99% efficient.
+For example, if you used 100 miles of range, but only drove 99 miles in the real world, that drive would be 99% efficient.

 - Total Energy Used – The total amount of energy consumed over the course of a drive, factoring in all real-world conditions.

-- Average Energy Per Mile or Kilometer – The total energy used divided by the distance driven.
+- Average Energy Per Mile/Kilometer – The total energy used divided by the distance driven.

 If energy efficiency numbers differ between Tessie and your Tesla